 Information about applying for the I-20/DS-2019 is sent to students by the Office of Undergraduate Admissions upon their acceptance.
-Once the I-20/DS-2019 application has been recevied by Bechtel, the I-20/DS-2019 will be issued and maied to you within two weeks.
+Once the I-20/DS-2019 application has been received by Bechtel, the I-20/DS-2019 will be issued and mailed to you within two weeks.
 Along with the I-20/DS-2019, we will include information on how to obtain your visa at a U.S. consulate overseas.
 We will email you once we have mailed your document, and include the tracking number.

-Onece your application is received by Bechtel, we will send you an email.
-For emergencies only, you can send an email to firstname.lastname@example.org.
+Once your application is received by Bechtel, we will send you an email.
+For questions please send an email to email@example.com.

 Students should select "How to request your visa document" in above tab.
 The I-20/DS-2019 will be issued within 15 business days, provided all documentation and financial information is complete.
 Students transferring from another U.S. institution will only receive their I-20/DS-2019 after the SEVIS release date.
 You will receive an email once the I-20/DS-2019 application has been received by Bechtel, the I-20/DS-2019 will be issued and sent to you digitally.
 Please print digital copy of your document and sign.

 We do not respond to routine status inquiries about whether we have received your materials, or when your document will be ready or mailed.
-For emergencies only, you can send an email to email@example.com
+For other issues, you can send an email to firstname.lastname@example.org

 Financial documents include bank statements, letters of grants, or scholarships from an organization/institution (including Stanford letters for scholarships/fellowships), etc. All funding documents must be no older than 6 months.
 Proof of funding should be shown in U.S. dollars or include a conversion showing U.S. dollar equivalent of foreign currency.
 You may write this information on the bank statement or upload a separate sheet with this information.
 Save your supporting documents (if applicable) using the following naming conventions.